Trinitui/100-days-of-code/log.md

 ### Day 32: Sep 4, 2020

 **Today's Progress**: Making more progress on the SpaceX Dashboard project.
+I created some fiddles and codepens to prototype some of what I want to build.
+This is a lot of work.

 **Thoughts** Working without a framework is difficult, as is trying to troubleshoot errors.
-But when it all works it's a great feeling :)
+But when it all works it's a great feeling :) It's hard going, and part of me wants to give up a little bit whenever there is yet another new challenge ahead of me.
+I just need to keep going though, there's always a way to make it work, even if you have to go backwards.

 **Link to work:** [SpaceX Dashboard](https://github.com/Trinitui/SpaceX-Dashboard)